-Article VI of the Company's Restated Certificate of Incorporation and Article VIII, Section 1 of the Company's Amended and Restated Bylaws currently require the vote of the holders of not less than eighty percent (80%) of the total voting power of all shares of stock of the Company entitled to vote in the election of directors, voting together as a single class, in order for the stockholders to make, repeal, alter, amend or rescind the Amended and Restated Bylaws.
+Article VI of the Company's Restated Certificate of Incorporation and Article VIII, Section 1 of the Company's Amended and Restated Bylaws currently require the vote of the holders of not less than eighty percent (80%) of the total voting power of all shares of stock of the Company entitled to vote in the election of directors, voting together as a single class, to make, repeal, alter, amend or rescind the Amended and Restated Bylaws.
 Additionally, Article XIV of the Restated Certificate of Incorporation currently requires the vote of the holders of not less than eighty percent (80%) of the total voting power of all shares of stock of the Company entitled to vote in the election of directors, voting together as a single class, for the approval or authorization of certain "business combinations" with an entity which beneficially owns, directly or indirectly, more than 10% of the outstanding common stock of the Company.
-Articles XV and XVI of the Restated Certificate of Incorporation currently require the vote of the holders of not less than eighty percent (80%) of the total voting power of all shares of stock of the Company entitled to vote in the election of directors, voting together as a single class, to repeal or amend in any respect Articles VI [dealing with the alteration of Bylaws of stockholders], VII [dealing with the number of directors], VIII [dealing with the classified board], XI [dealing with the prohibition against stockholder action without meetings] and XIV [dealing with the 80% vote of stockholders required for certain mergers and similar transactions] of the Restated Certificate of Incorporation are referred to as the "Supermajority Voting Provisions."
+Articles XV and XVI of the Restated Certificate of Incorporation currently require the vote of the holders of not less than eighty percent (80%) of the total voting power of all shares of stock of the Company entitled to vote in the election of directors, voting together as a single class, to repeal or amend in any respect Articles VI [dealing with the alteration of Bylaws of stockholders], VII [dealing with the number of directors], VIII [dealing with the classified board], XI [dealing with the prohibition against stockholder action without meetings] and XIV [dealing with the 80% vote of stockholders required for certain mergers and similar transactions] of the Restated Certificate of Incorporation, or to add an article providing for cumulative voting in the election of directors.
+These provisions of the Restated Certificate of Incorporation and the Amended and Restated Bylaws are referred to as the "Supermajority Voting Provisions."